Deeksha1703/Deeksha1703/README.md

 ## :woman_technologist: About me
 :woman_student: I'm a 3rd Year Software Engineering student at Monash University

-🌱 I’m currently looking for an IT related internship
+🌱 I’m currently looking for an internship in Software Development

 ## 📧 Contact me via